Our new reloadable electronic peggo card makes paying your fare more convenient than ever.

 - When a peggo card is lost, is the remaining balance lost as well?

 - Not necessarily.
 To protect the e-cash or e-passes you have loaded on your peggo card, we recommend you register your card.
-If you had fares on your registered peggo card at the time you reported it lost you can transfer the remaining fares to your new card.
+If you have e-cash or an e-pass on your registered peggo card at the time you report it lost you can transfer the remaining fares to your new card.
 Note that only fares from the time you reported your card lost will be transferred.
 Any fares used before the card is reported lost or stolen cannot be replaced.
 See our Reporting a Lost or Stolen card section for details.

 - Why are there two different coloured cards?